Ban on factions in the Communist Party of the Soviet Union

+Background and context

 Since 1920 a majority of the Congress of the Communist Party of the Soviet Union had become concerned about oppositionist groups within the Communist Party.
-For example, the Democratic Centralists had been set up in March 1919 and by 1921 Alexander Shlyapnikov had set up the Workers' Opposition.
-The Congress regarded these as distractions within the party when unity was needed in order to neutralise the major crises of 1921, such as the famines, and Kronstadt Rebellion.
+For example, the Democratic Centralists had been set up in March 1919 and by 1921 Alexander Shliapnikov had set up the Workers' Opposition.
+Prior to the introduction of the factional ban in 1921, Leon Trotsky had a considerable following among the party activists and members of the Central Committee against the narrow majority supporting Lenin.
+His supporters also controlled the newly established Orgburo and the Party Secretariat before the appointment of Joseph Stalin as General Secretary.
+The Congress regarded these as distractions within the party when unity was needed in order to neutralise the major crises of 1921, such as the famines, and Kronstadt rebellion.

 Resolution on Party Unity 1921

 Factions were also commencing to criticize Lenin's leadership.
 Consequently, the 10th Party Congress passed a Resolution On Party Unity, a ban on factions to eliminate factionalism within the party in 1921.
 The resolution stated as follows.